some-natalie/some-natalie/_posts/2023-02-01-securing-ghactions-with-arc.md

 Lastly, Docker Actions run by building and running a container ... in a container.
 Apart from your normal container security concerns around image provenance, what's going on in that build, etc., Docker-in-Docker requires `--privileged` - more on that in a minute.

-:warning: You're not just allowing the privileged execution of arbitrary user input in your Kubernetes cluster, right?! :warning:
+⚠️ You're not just allowing the privileged execution of arbitrary user input in your Kubernetes cluster, right?! ⚠️

 ### Cluster settings